surajkrmahato/surajkrmahato/README.md

 ## 💻 About Me
 - 🎓 **MCA Student** with a background in **Chemistry Hons and ITI (Electrical)**
 - 🤖 Passionate about **Deep Learning, Database Management, and DevOps**
-- 🚀 Looking to collaborate on **Database Management, Data Analytics, and Cloud Computing Projects**
+- 🚀 Looking to collaborate on **Database Management,and Text Based Emotion Classification using Deep Learning**
-- 📚 **Currently Learning:** Docker, Kubernetes, and PyTorch
+- 📚 **Currently Learning:** PyTorch and Obect Oriented Programming**

 > 💡 *"Code is like humor.
 When you have to explain it, it’s bad." – Cory House*